frederic-perez/AmE-dictionary/data/idioms.md

 __look out for number one__ To put one’s own needs, concerns, or responsibilities before those of anyone else. _The only way you’re going to get ahead in this business is if you look out for number one._
 __look up to (one)__ :dart: To admire or view one as a role model. _Of course I look up to you—you’re my big sister!_
 __looking up__ Appearing as if improvement will begin or continue into the future. _Now that businesses have started returning, the country’s economy is finally looking up._
-__loom large__ :dart::five: To seem imminent and cause worry or unease. _We all started working much faster once the deadline loomed large on the horizon._
+__loom large__ :dart::six: To seem imminent and cause worry or unease. _We all started working much faster once the deadline loomed large on the horizon._
+__loopy__ _slang_ Feeling or showing the effects of taking drugs or alcohol. _I only had a couple glasses of wine with my lunch, but I was a bit loopy by the time we left the restaurant._
 __loose cannon__ :two::hammer:
 __loose change__ A small, usually insignificant amount of money, typically consisting of coins. _My wife and I put our loose change in a big jar at the end of the day._
 __loose ends__ :two::hammer:
 __loose lip(s)__ The practice, habit, or manner of speaking too frequently and/or without discretion, especially as might unintentionally lead to revealing private or sensitive information to others. _You’ve got a very loose lip, son.
 You’d do well to learn to keep it shut!_
 __loose talk__ Uninhibited, indiscreet talk or conversation, especially as might unintentionally lead to revealing private or sensitive information to others. _The details of this project are extremely confidential, so there can’t be any loose talk about it whatsoever._
-__loosey-goosey__
+__loosey-goosey__ :two::hammer:
 __lose (one’s) bearings__ To lose sight of or become unable to determine one’s orientation, position, or abilities relative to one’s surroundings or situation. _I feel like I’ve been losing my bearings in life ever since I lost my job._
 __lose (one’s) buttons__ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _My poor grandmother started losing her buttons after she had a stroke on her 84th birthday._
 __lose (one’s) faith (in something or someone)__ To stop believing (in someone or something); to become disillusioned, embittered, or doubtful (about something or someone). _The staff have started losing faith in John’s ability to manage the restaurant properly._